opendocsg/opendoc-formsg-faq/BasicGuide.md

-# READ THIS FIRST
+# Basic Guide

 This is a 5 minute read that helps you understand most of the in-and-outs of FormSG.

 ## What is FormSG?

-FormSG is a self-service form builder for government to create online forms that capture classified data, with the goal of replacing paper forms.
-Since it began in September 2017, it has replaced tens of thousands of paper forms and are used by over 90 agencies such as MOM, MOE, PA,  SportSG and TTSH.
-More than 25,000 officers are already on it.
-It has advanced features and can be used for not just simple surveys but also complicated workflow forms.
+FormSG is a self-service form builder for public officers to create online forms that capture classified data, with the goal of replacing paper forms.
+Since launching in September 2017, FormSG has replaced tens of thousands of paper forms and is used by over 90 public agencies including MOM, MOE, PA,  SportSG and TTSH.
+More than 25,000 public officers are users of FormSG today.
+FormSG comes with powerful functionality including user verification and conditional logic, enabling public officers to design not just simple surveys but also complex and feature-rich forms.

 ## Who can use FormSG?

 FormSG is built for the public sector and public healthcare clusters.
 There is no onboarding process.
 Simply [log in](https://form.gov.sg/#!/signin) with your agency email (e.g. @tech.gov.sg).
-FormSG works on both Internet and the WOG Intranet.
+FormSG is accessible from both the Internet and Singapore Government Intranet.

+## Is FormSG accessible on the Intranet?

+Yes!
+Since start of 2020, FormSG has been accessible on WOG Intranet in addition to the Internet.
+If you still cannot access https://form.gov.sg on the Intranet, join our Workplace@Facebook group and ask for help.
+Note certain features are not available on WOG Intranet, such as SingPass/CorpPass/MyInfo and Captcha.
+If your form is intended for internal use, you can disable Captcha.

 ## How does FormSG keep my data secure?

-Unlike most form builders out there, FormSG does not store your data.
-This means if our database is breached, there is no raw data to hack.
-There are two secure modes of creating forms.
+FormSG provides users with two options for secure form data management - Storage mode and Email mode.

-Email mode: Form responses are sent directly into your specified email(s), and our server never stores a copy of it.
-Because we do not store responses, it is critical your mailbox is correctly specified and has space, or responses will be lost.
+In Email mode, form responses are sent directly to user-specified email addresses.
+FormSG does not store form response data in our servers.
+Therefore, it is critical that email addresses are correctly specified and mailboxes are not over-capacity, or else form responses will be lost.

-Storage mode (Coming End Apr 2020): Responses are stored, but end-to-end encrypted.
-On form creation, private key is generated on the client and never seen by our server.
-On form submission, response is encrypted on the client first, before being sent to our server for storage.
+In Storage mode, your responses are encrypted end-to-end and stored in encrypted format, ensuring that only form administrators can access and view responses.
+During form creation, the user's client generates a private key that is never seen by the FormSG server, and is used to access and view responses.
+Upon response submission, the respondent's client encrypts the response using the corresponsing public key, before the encrypted response is sent to FormSG servers for storage.

-## My form responses are lost!
-Can you help us recover them?

-Because we do not store data, we cannot recover your lost data.
-If you cannot find your email responses, they might have been routed to an obscure Outlook folder set by your mail forwarding rules.
-Or they might have been quarantined by your agency firewall, which you can contact your AFM/IT department for.
-If you accidentally delete your email responses, they might still be on the email server, which you should contact your AFM/IT department for help.
+Both these options ensure that should our servers be compromised, attackers would not be able to view form response data.

 ## Is FormSG IM8 / AIAS / DSS compliant?

 Yes we are compliant with IM8, AIAS policy, and DSS.
 If you have concerns on our compliance, kindly contact us via our [Support Form](https://go.gov.sg/formsg-support), and mention the specific clause you have concerns on.

+## What data classification (RCST) can FormSG handle?

+On Email mode, FormSG can handle up to Restricted-classified individual responses, and Confidential-classified data collections.
+This is because FormSG is a Restricted system that can manage Restricted data flowing through it, but ultimately data is stored in your government email, or SGMail, which is a Confidential system that lets you store Confidential collections of data.
+However, if you specify a non-government email to send responses to, then you are not recommended to accept data that is classified Confidential.

+On Storage mode, FormSG can handle up to Restricted-classified individual responses and data collections.

+## What information sensitivity (ISF) can FormSG handle?

+FormSG's Email mode has in-principle approval from the Smart Nation and Digital Government Office (SNDGO) to support Sensitive High data.

+FormSG's Storage mode has similar approval from SNDGO to support Sensitive Normal data, and review is undergoing to support Sensitive High data.

 ## Is FormSG really free?